 In [71], iGLU 2.0 is presented.
-It is a new IoMT based wearable device which is applied for measuring the glucose level in blood.
-The device uses infrared spectroscopy and IoMT paradigm for remote accessibility of data by doctors/users.
-Analysis of the optimized regression model is performed and the system is validated on healthy, pre-diabetic and diabetic patients.
-The robust regression models of serum glucose level are then deployed as the mechanism for measurement for this proposed solution.
-In particular, a total of 50 different samples of capillary glucose and 37 samples of serum glucose are taken from pre-diabetic, diabetic and healthy people for testing and analysis of proposed iGLU 2.0 device.
-The obtained results are then compared with reference values acquired at laboratory for serum glucose.
-In particular, the reference values for capillary glucose have been measured using invasive glucometer SD check as gold standard for validation purpose.
-In case of capillary blood glucose, an Average Error (AvgE) is found about 6.07 % and Mean Absolute Relative Difference (MARD) is 6.08%.
-Whereas for serum glucose, AvgE is 4.88 % and MARD is 4.86 %.
+This is a new IoMT-based wearable device that is used for measuring blood glucose levels.
+The device uses infrared spectroscopy and IoMT paradigms for the remote access of data by doctors/users.
+Analysis of the optimised regression model is performed, and the system is validated on healthy, pre-diabetic and diabetic patients.
+The robust regression models of serum glucose levels are deployed as the mechanism for measurement for this proposed solution.
+In particular, a total of 50 different samples of capillary glucose and 37 samples of serum glucose are taken from pre-diabetic, diabetic and healthy people for the testing and analysis of the proposed iGLU 2.0 device.
+The obtained results are then compared with the reference values for serum glucose obtained from a laboratory.
+In particular, the reference values for capillary glucose are measured using an invasive glucometer SD check, which is the gold standard for validation purposes.
+In terms of capillary blood glucose, AvgE is found to be about 6.07 % and MARD is 6.08 %, whereas for serum glucose, AvgE is 4.88 % and MARD is 4.86 %.

-In [72], a reliable IoT-based embedded health care system that uses the Alaris 8100 infusion pump, Keil LPC-1768 board, and IoT-cloud to monitor diabetic patients has been proposed.
-The infusion pump delivers medical liquid (insulin) to the patient on a timely basis and Keil LPC-1768 board is responsible to deliver the control commands, daily patient readings, and provide secure connection layer.
-The system is capable to store patient records in the cloud, secure hash algorithm and secure socket shell are employed in this system to achieve the reliability components of proposed scheme.
-Article reports that system has a 99.3 % probability to stay in the normal operation.
-Also the Authors claimed that the proposed system design is reliable, secure and authentic regarding security and privacy.
+In [72], a reliable IoT-based embedded healthcare system that uses the Alaris 8100 infusion pump, Keil LPC-1768 board and IoT cloud to monitor diabetic patients is proposed.
+The infusion pump delivers medical liquid (insulin) to the patient on a timely basis, and the Keil LPC-1768 board is responsible for delivering the control commands and daily patient readings and providing a secure connection layer.
+The system is capable of storing patient records in the cloud, and a secure hash algorithm and secure socket shell are employed in this system to achieve the reliability components of the proposed scheme.
+The article reports that the system has a 99.3 % probability of continuing to operate normally.
+Also the authors claim that the proposed system design is reliable, secure and authentic in relation to security and privacy.
 However, the metrological aspects of the proposed system are not discussed.

 Metrological IoMT-BMS Challenges

-There are several metrological issues related to the IoT based BMS that are needed to be addressed for their large scale implementation in health care sector.
+There are several metrological issues related to IoT-based BMS that should be addressed when considering their large-scale implementation in the healthcare sector.

-As reported in the previous sections, several devices have been proposed by researchers in this field, but the most of them do not care about the device metrological characterization, or provide questionable validations, calibrations, and/or accuracy parameters.
+As reported in the previous sections, several devices have been proposed by researchers in this field, but the majority of researchers do not focus on the device’s metrological characterisation, and they provide questionable validation, calibration and/or accuracy parameters.